 About Extreme Gear

 On this page I've gathered some useful information about the Extreme Coverall and about the Opalo fabric that is used in every Extreme line of gear.
-I've prepared you some photos and a video.
+I've prepared you some photos and videos.
 Click on the photos for more information.

 From the left: Lime, Red, Fluo-Yellow, Black, Yellow, Blue, Green, Orange and White